Principal Investigator

 I adopt an evolutionary medicine approach to advance an argument that recent changes in reproductive life-history and symbiotic microbiota have enhanced AD risk.
 Long lifespan is a hallmark feature of the human species and natural selection may have favored this trait because of our reliance on intelligence and functional competence during later life phases.
 Yet almost nothing is known about when AD emerged alongside the history of humans living into old age.
 My work addresses this issue.

-This project is funded by a UCLA Hellman Fellowship.
+This project is funded by a grant from the NIH National Institute of Aging (NIA)

 PUBLICATIONS